metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 This is same as calling an instruction from the client side.

 In the `context` struct we are creating two PDA accounts(`spl_token_mint` and `vault`).
-Hence on the client side, we need to find PDAs for these two accounts and then pass these as arguments while calling the `create_mint` instruction.
+Hence on the client side, we need to find PDAs for these two accounts, to pass these as arguments while calling the `create_mint` instruction.

 Import the necessary libraries in the `spl-token.ts` test file.